 During Luis’ visit, Reverend Akbasharian expressed his gratitude for Children Incorporated’s partnership with the Armenian Evangelical Secondary School, where we currently serve many children through our sponsorship program.
 Because of support from our caring sponsors, Armenian boys and girls of this impoverished and marginalized population are provided with tuition money, food, clothing, and school supplies on a regular basis.

 Reverend Akbasharian and Luis agreed that increasing the number of sponsorships at the school would be very beneficial.
-They both would like to see even more children, who would otherwise have to attend inadequate public schools, have the chance to learn and gain the skills and knowledge they need to rise above poverty when they become adults.
+They both would like to see even more children, who would otherwise have to attend inadequate public schools, get a high-quality education and have the chance to rise above poverty when they reach adulthood.

 HOW DO I SPONSOR A CHILD IN LEBANON?

 You can sponsor a child in Lebanon in one of three ways: call our office at 1-800-538-5381 and speak with one of our staff members; email us at email@example.com; or go online to our sponsorship portal, create an account, and search for a child in Lebanon that is available for sponsorship.